TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 1:1-relationship
 An offer has in our case, exactly one period in which it is valid.
-The object Offer gets therefore a property timePeriod, that is exactly referenced one time to the object TimePeriod.
+The object Offer gets therefore a property `dateRange`, that is exactly referenced one time to the object `DateRange`.

 1:n-relationship
 An organization can have multiple contacts.
 The object Organization therefore